Have you ever seen gorgeous wedding stationery with watercolor text and thought ‘Ooh pretty’?

 Who knew it was so easy to create watercolor text for your wedding stationery?
 You have absolutely NO excuses now – off you go and see what you can create!

-How do I print it out?
+How do I print the watercolour save the date?

 You have a couple of choices: